Supporting Inuit children

 - payment will be made to the community or group that made the request

-- vendors or service providers may be paid directly
+- vendors or service providers may be paid directly for the approved services

 Step 8.
 How to appeal decisions